 “What’s the ROI?” is the question benefits teams hear every year—usually right when renewals hit and leadership wants clean answers.

-The problem is that most ROI discussions fall into one of two lazy buckets: either we point to premiums and hope no one asks follow-up questions, or we point to engagement and pretend utilization automatically equals savings.
+The problem?
+Most ROI discussions fall into one of two lazy buckets.
+Either we point to premiums and hope no one asks follow-up questions, or we point to engagement and pretend utilization automatically equals savings.

-If you want an ROI story that actually survives a CFO’s scrutiny (and doesn’t collapse under basic methodology questions), you have to measure benefits like what they are: a system that changes behavior, cash flow, and risk over time-not a single line-item expense.
+If you want an ROI story that survives a CFO’s scrutiny—and doesn’t collapse under basic methodology questions—you need to measure benefits like what they are: a system.
+A system that changes behavior, cash flow, and risk over time.
+Not a single line-item expense.

 Why benefits ROI is so easy to get wrong